ivangfr/springboot-jpa-studies/jpa-batch/README.md

 - Start the environment (explained in the main README)

-- To start the application, you just need to run the following command in the `/sprinboot-jpa-studies/jpa-batch` folder:
+- To start the application using `MySQL` (default configuration), run the following command in `/sprinboot-jpa-studies/jpa-batch` folder
 ```
 mvn spring-boot:run
 ```

-- The default configuration is using `MySQL`.
-If you want to change to `PostgreSQL` run:
+- If you want to use `PostgreSQL` run the same command, however informing the profile `postgres`
 ```
 mvn spring-boot:run -Dspring-boot.run.profiles=postgres
 ```